asciamanna/LastfmClient/README.md

 ===================
 A .NET client for the Last.FM REST API.

+It supports the following API methods:
+* Finding all Last.fm tracks for a given user
-Currently it only supports finding all track information for a given user utilizing the Last FM library API.
+* Finding all Last.fm albums for a given user

 Anthony Sciamanna
 asciamanna@gmail.com